davkk/masters-thesis/typst/main.typ

 A Monte Carlo closure test confirmed the validity of the new method.
 By comparing the corrected, reconstructed data with the MC truth for pion, kaon, and proton pairs, the test showed that the workflow effectively minimizes deviation from true values.
 A chi-squared analysis showed that two-dimensional corrections improve the agreement between the data and the MC truth more than uncorrected or 1D-corrected data.

 Finally, applying the workflow to real collision data showed that the corrections produced promising results outside of the simulation environment.
 The analysis includes a comparison of different particle pairs with and without corrections.

+At the time of writing this thesis, few group members already actively use the workflow in their analysis tasks.
+I have tested it on the particle pairs discussed in the thesis, and its design allows generalization to other particle combinations.
+The future plan involves integrating the workflow with most of the `FemtoUniverse`.

 #clearpage()